TECH3015/lectures/coursework-02.md

 ---

-### Website
+## Website

-**Weighting:** 60% of the coursework mark, broken down as follows.
+**Weighting:** 60% of the coursework mark, assessed on the three points outlined below, each weighted 20% of the mark for coursework 2.

 Your site should be accessible via your `public_html` folder.
-It should be located at `public_html > TECH3015 > coursework2 > website` - use 'home.html' rather than the standard 'index.html' so we can see the full file listing.
+It should be located at `public_html > TECH3015 > coursework2 > website` - use `home.html` rather than the standard `index.html` so we can see the full file listing.

-The website will be assessed on the following three points, each weighted 20% of the coursework mark:

-#### Content
+### Content

 Your website content should be fully funcional and robust (valid HTML, no missing images, JavaScript errors, etc.).
 This includes all text, graphics, images and any audio/video.
 You should use the correct HTML5 code to display these and ensure you have prepared your media for the web.